ataylor89/primes/README.md

 I hope this explains the algorithm.
 I had to play around with it for a while until I fully understood it.
 But after you understand it, you know a valuable algorithm that has been in use for over two thousand years.

+## What is a sieve?

+I want to quickly answer this vocabulary question.
+I had the same question myself in the past.

+I think that "sieve" is a synonym for "filter".
+A filter is a device that separates an input stream into two categories: what gets filtered in and what gets filtered out.

+The Sieve of Eratosthenes is a filter that separates primes from non-primes.

+There are many other examples of sieves (filters).
+A kitchen colander is a type of sieve.

+I hope this answers the vocabulary question.

 ## primes.c

 The file primes.c can be compiled (and linked) with the command: